-The Group is only exposed to interest rate risk on its cash balances and term deposits held with financial institutions in Australia, Singapore and Indonesia.
+The Group is exposed to interest rate risk on its cash balances and term deposits held with financial institutions in Australia, Singapore and Indonesia, as well as loans from banks and a related party.
 There are no significant amounts of deposit held in Indonesia.
-Loans from the major shareholder, other entities and associate are interest free.
+Loans from the major shareholder and other entities are interest free.